ippontech/blog-usa/posts/innovative-snowflake-features-caching.md

 * The depth of overlapping Micro-Partitions
   * This is an indication of how well-clustered a table is, since as this value decreases, the number of pruned columns can increase.

 All DML operations take advantage of micro-partition metadata for table maintenance.
-In addition, some operations are metadata alone, and require no Compute resources in order to complete.
+In addition, some operations are metadata alone, and require no Compute resources in order to complete, like the query below.

 ```plsql
 SELECT MIN(L_SHIP_DATE), MAX(L_SHIP_DATE) FROM LINE_ITEM;